CompuTec/computec-docs/docs/wms/administrator-guide/installation/wms-server/overview.md

             Setting up an automatic CompuTec WMS Server restart in case of its crash:

             - Run Custom Configuration.
-            - Go to the Common tab and check the Stop WMS Server when the ‘Company/database connection is lost’ checkbox and save changes.
+            - Go to the Common tab and check the Stop CompuTec WMS Server when the ‘Company/database connection is lost’ checkbox and save changes.
             - Run Windows Services.
-            - Find CompuTEc WMS Server service, right-click, and choose Properties.
+            - Find CompuTec WMS Server service, right-click, and choose Properties.
             - Go to the Recovery tab.
             - Set ‘Restart the Service’ for the ‘First failure,’ ‘Second failure,’ and ‘Third failure’ fields.
             - Set ‘0’ for the ‘Restart fail count after’ and ‘Restart service after’ fields.